ugljanin/my-lovely-users-table/README.md

 ### Installation steps

+1. Clone this repository in your plugins folder
-Use composer [composer](https://getcomposer.org/) to install foobar.
+2. Use composer [composer](https://getcomposer.org/) to install dependencies.

 ```bash
 composer install